Fios-Quest/YouTube-Scripts/src/space/newtype.md

 In fact, numbers are causing us a specific problem, even beyond readability.

-In the `get_english_month_name` function, by matching on the numeric value we still have to do _something_ with a number that's not 1-12.
+In the `get_english_month_name` function, by matching on the numeric value we still have to show the compiler we're doing something with a number that's not 1-12, even if we're sure it isn't possible to have that as a value.

 We can change the code representation of our Month without changing its underlying numeric representation, by changing it to an enum.